Chiaha: Hernando de Soto, 1540

 A map, based on Charles Hudson's map of 1987, showing the de Soto expedition route thru Georgia, South Carolina, North Carolina, Tennessee, and Alabama.
-The paramount chiefdoms are named and shown.
+The countries are named and shown.

 In 1539, Hernando de Soto (c.
 1496-1542), a Spanish conquistador, embarked on an expedition across what is now the southeastern United States in hopes of finding a passage to the Pacific Ocean and the Orient, which the Spaniards believed was much closer than across the large continent.
 The de Soto expedition landed in Florida in May 1539 and marched north through present-day Georgia and South Carolina.
-In early May 1540, they arrived at Cofitachequi, a paramount chiefdom (based near modern Camden, South Carolina) which dominated much of the southeastern U.S. east of the Appalachian Mountains.
+In early May 1540, they arrived at Cofitachequi (based near modern Camden, South Carolina) which dominated much of the southeastern U.S. east of the Appalachian Mountains.
 The expedition continued north through modern North Carolina, arriving at the village of Xuala (Joara, in modern Burke County) on May 21.
 It recorded the Chalaque people nearby.
 The expedition reached the headwaters of the Toe River on May 26.
 The expedition traced the Toe to its mouth along the Nolichucky River, and the expedition followed the Nolichucky into modern Greene County, Tennessee.
 On June 4, while camped near the confluence of Lick Creek and the Nolichucky River, the expedition was greeted by several Chiaha natives, who brought the Spaniards a ration of corn.
 The expedition arrived at Chiaha the following day.